 Mar 31, 2016

 Our story starts over 66 million years ago when one of the top predators of the Cretaceous period, sadly died.
-Its remains travelled through time to be excavated by Naturalis millions of years later in Montana, 2013.
+Its remains traveled through time to be excavated by Naturalis millions of years later in Montana, 2013.
 Even though the T. rex skeleton was incredibly well preserved, there were a few missing parts – amongst them the left leg.
-This is not unusual, as when a dinosaur dies, a lot of other animals would scavenge the carcasse, or some parts would just get lost over time.
+This is not unusual, as when a dinosaur dies, a lot of other animals would scavenge the carcass, or some parts would just get lost over time.

 New modeling method

 The more traditional ways to complete partial skeletons include modeling bones out of Styrofoam, which requires a very skilled hand to achieve a life-like result, or to use casts of other almost similar fossils – you can only imagine how difficult it would be to find a bone exactly matching its counterpart in size!

 For this skeleton, Dutch scanning wizard Valentin Vanhecke of 4Visualization created a 3D scan of the right leg for the museum, and together with Ultimaker, the museum printed a mirrored version: the perfectly matching restored left leg.
 Clever thinking!
 The bones are currently being painted and will be integrated into the skeleton in the next months.
 No doubt the result will be stunning!

 And if reading this blog fires up a caveman desire inside of you to own a piece of T. rex – you’re in luck!
 Check out this guide to learn how to 3D print large Tyrannosaurus rex skeleton parts.